larham/searchpass/README.md

 # searchpass
 ## Determine if a password is found within the "haveibeenpwned" database, safely.

 Do you need to change your password?
-One motivation is whether the bad guys already have your password among the lists of passwords they use to "brute force" a login.
+Certainly you do if the bad guys already have this password among the lists of passwords they can use to "brute force" a login.
 All the passwords ever recovered from captured servers are available to try first.

-How can you check whether a password is among these known passwords without compromising the password?
+How can you check whether a password is among these known passwords, without compromising the password?

 Certain [good guys](https://haveibeenpwned.com/) have made this database downloadable, currently with 500 million well-known passwords.
 You can download that file and check your password locally.
 Better yet, the good guys added a clever online search technique that involves hashing a password first, and sending up only the first 5 characters of the hash to check.
 The server sends back a list of all the hash matches so you can easily see if there's an exact match.